 The IRS requires all SDIRA accounts to have a custodian or trustee to manage the responsibilities of financial disclosures, transaction records, tax documentation, and the like.
 Luckily, BitIRA works with two highly reputable custodian partners, Equity Trust Company and Preferred Trust Company, to fill this role.
 Both companies are licensed custodians who are well-versed in digital assets, all while providing excellent customer service and support for all of your SDIRA needs.

 Additionally, you need to ensure the security of all your SDIRA holdings.
 The worst news to cryptocurrency investors is that their funds were stolen due to lack of security.
 BitIRA provides its users with an insured cold storage solution on all retirement accounts.
-This means your cryptocurrency will be stored and secured offline, and if funds were ever to be compromised, BitIRA offers dollar-for-dollar insurance on digital currency holdings.
-This type of insurance scales with your savings so that no matter how big your BitIRA account has grown, you will be fully reimbursed for any lost funds.
+This means your cryptocurrency will be stored and secured offline, and if funds were ever to be compromised, BitIRA offers $100 million end-to-end insurance coverage on digital currency holdings.
+This type of insurance covers all facets of your cryptocurrencies, from transmission to storage.
+Furthermore, BitIRA’s insurance partners are a reputable panel of London insurance companies with S&P ratings of A or better, all of whom have knowledge and experience of underwriting digital asset insurance products.

 The Story Behind Bitcoin SV